Leave a Message

 Like its robust culinary scene, North Seattle, Washington’s real estate market is thriving.
 If you’ve fallen in love with the area and wish to explore North Seattle homes for sale, you’ll want to work with a top-rated real estate professional.

 With over a decade of experience guiding clients through the local real estate market, industry expert Mel Parsons is your go-to source.
 Whether you're drawn to a quiet street near Green Lake or a walkable corner of Ballard, Mel can help you find a place that fits your pace.
-Ready to explore what North Seattle has to offer?
-Reach out to Mel Parsons and take the first step with a trusted local expert.

 Work With Mel